glideroggan/dream/readme.md

   - maybe pinnable?
 ## mfes/widgets
 ### Financial-Health-widget
+- We should make each section into a widget
+- all widgets should have different layouts depending on the size
+  - at a glance
+  - full size
+  - squarish
+  - tall
+  - wide
+- a widget can be inside another widget
+  - make this work with slots
+  This means that the Financial Health widget are supposed to have these widgets, but these widgets can also be found through search, and added to the home page, or any other page, and resized to fit the layout
+- be able to resize widgets

+yeah, not happy with this.
+- The net worth summary is too big
+- should we break out some of the insights into their own widgets?

 - one full widget
 - collapsable to at-a-glance
 - collapsable sections inside the widget